 Matthew Levine – The Carbondale Report:

-The previous was a snippet of local events and happenings in Carbondale.
-Once again, please check out our next column for more exciting events and happenings!
+The previous was a look at a travel author whose works are highly important to me for the reasons I have just mentioned.
+Once again, please check out my next column for more exciting events and happenings!

 Pennsylvania Coal Company Gravity Railroad

 There were two "Gravity" railroads in northeastern Pennsylvania in the nineteenth century: the Delaware and Hudson Canal Company's Gravity Railroad from Carbondale to Honesdale, and the Pennsylvania Coal Company's Gravity Railroad from Pittston to Hawley.